dangmoody/HLML/README.md

 For more detailed documentation on how to use HLML's experimental SSE functionality, please refer to [the SSE document](https://github.com/dangmoody/HLML/blob/master/doc/SSE.md).

+If you build the generator yourself, you can customise its output with an `hlml_generator.toml` config file placed at the repo root (see the checked-in `hlml_generator.toml` for all available options and their defaults).
+It's optional - if it's missing, the generator falls back to defaults that reproduce the checked-in `code/generated_files/` output exactly.

 Code Examples
 =============